 Final examinations occur during the examination period as printed in the Academic Calendar.
+Exam regulations will be communicated electronically and be posted in the examination centre.

 Students may request to have an examination rescheduled free of charge if they have an exam conflict.
 An exam conflict is defined as one of the following: